-The final deadline for the nominations is Monday May 6th, 12 pm.
-As a member of the EAPL, you can send the proposals to the president of the awards committee (Steven Penrod: email@example.com).
+The procedure fpr the 2020 awards and a final deadline for the nominations will be posted here.
+As a member of the EAPL, you may then send the proposals to the president of the awards committee (t.b.a.).

 Here are the most recent recipients

-- 2018 Mid Career Award: Dr. Robert Horselenberg (Maastricht University, The Netherlands)
+- 2019 Lifetime Achievement Award: Harald Merckelbach (Maastricht University, The Netherlands)